Indivisible (organization): History

 Since the inauguration of the second Trump administration in January 2025, the Indivisible organization has continued its activities and declared that the democracy of the republic is under threat and that the organization will not yield to fascism, pledging to stand together to fight in defense of rights, communities, and values.
 They post the organized efforts to protest and the Indivisible co-founders Leah Greenberg and Ezra Levin hold a weekly conversation regarding the news of the week, to answer questions, and to inform about calls to action.

-On March 1, 2025, the Mad River Valley chapter of Indivisible protested JD Vance's ski trip visit in Vermont and held up signs calling him a "traitor," a day after the 2025 Trump–Zelenskyy Oval Office meeting.
+On March 1, 2025, the Mad River Valley chapter of Indivisible protested JD Vance's ski trip visit in Vermont and held up signs calling him a "traitor", a day after the 2025 Trump–Zelenskyy Oval Office meeting.
 Later that month, a chapter of Indivisible organized a protest outside a Tesla store in Milford, Connecticut; around 300 people were seen at it.
 Ann Arbor Indivisible planned to picket outside a Tesla dealership in May.
-In the Wabush Valley, a local news outlet published that the organization’s goal was to "remake the democracy", with one Indivisible member saying, "We just want the government to stop being a thing that is by the billionaires and for the billionaires."
-In June, Indivisible and other organizations coordinated No Kings protests in over 2,000 communities in the United States as a countermove to Trump’s U.S. Army 250th Anniversary Parade and to protest his administration.
+In the Wabash Valley, a local news outlet published that the organization’s goal was to "remake the democracy", with one Indivisible member saying, "We just want the government to stop being a thing that is by the billionaires and for the billionaires."
+In June, Indivisible and other organizations coordinated No Kings protests in over 2,000 communities in the United States as a countermove to Trump's U.S. Army 250th Anniversary Parade and to protest his administration.
+A follow up No Kings protest in October 2025 Indivisible helped coordinate had an estimated 7 million participants, and a March 2026 followup grew even larger, drawing an estimated 8 million protestors in 3,300 locations.

 Funding

 In March 2017, Levin said that Indivisible had received over 10,000 donations that totaled over $500,000 since January through ActBlue.
 In October 2017, the New York Times reported that Indivisible had received almost $6 million since its inception, mostly through small donations via its website as well as from Reid Hoffman and organizations linked to Democracy Alliance donors.
-The latest top donors list included a number of prominent tech companies including Apple and Alphabet.| In April 2025, The Hill reported that since 2017, Indivisible Project, which is the group’s 501(c) body, had received over $7.6 million from George Soros's Open Society Foundations.
+The latest top donors list included a number of prominent tech companies including Apple and Alphabet.
+In April 2025, The Hill reported that since 2017, Indivisible Project, which is the group’s 501(c) body, had received over $7.6 million from George Soros's Open Society Foundations.